ricko221/simple_shell/README.md

 Getting Started
 The project was written in C programming language.
 When compiled, it will function as the shell terminal.
-The link to the project is : https://github.com/ricko221/simple_shell.git
+The link to the project is : https://github.com/ricko221/simple_shell.git The link can be used to clone the project.